-The Bachelor of Science degree in Nursing is a four-year program that offers a broad foundation in liberal arts and science and an extensive range of nursing courses.
+The Bachelor of Science in Nursing degree is a four-year program that offers a broad foundation in liberal arts and science and an extensive range of nursing courses.
 Graduates are eligible to take the national examination for licensure (NCLEX) as registered nurses.
 A four-year education helps nurses navigate the increasingly complex medical field.
 In its Future of Nursing Report, the Institute of Medicine recommends that 80 percent of all nurses have, at minimum, a baccalaureate degree by 2020.
 Hospitals applying for Magnet status employ a larger proportion of nurses with a B.S. degree than without.
 Many institutions also have higher pay grades for bachelor's-prepared nurses.

 - Evaluate principles, models, and theories from nursing and related disciplines for applicability in clinical practice.

 - Apply the nursing process with individuals, families, and groups of diverse cultural, ethnic, and racial backgrounds in a variety of health care settings.